 June 9, 2017

 At the same ceremony, eligible students were also inducted into the Lyndon State College chapter of Alpha Sigma Lambda, Beta Lambda.
-To qualify for induction, students must be at least 23 years old, have a minimum 3.2 GPA, taken at least 24 credits at LSC, 12 of which must be in the General Education Unit.
+To qualify for induction, students must be at least 23 years old, have a minimum 3.2 GPA, and have taken at least 24 credits at LSC – 12 of which must be in the General Education Unit.
 Only the top twenty percent of these students are invited into the Society.
 This year’s inductees were Tara Nichols, Patricia Paiva, and Wenyu Xie.
 Greg Caplan, president of the Beta Lambda chapter, delivered the induction oath.